AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 ### Automated banners as product images

 <div class="text-red beta-notice">Feature is available only for Facebook network</div>
 Feed exports for Facebook allow you to assign automated banner ads created with AdBOOST as product images.
-This feature is available after clicking to <span class="btn btn-sm btn-default"><i class="fa fa-image">&nbsp;</i> Assign banner templates</span> button.
+This feature is available after clicking to <span class="btn btn-sm btn-primary"><i class="fa fa-image">&nbsp;</i> Assign banner templates</span> button.
 Whether you activate it or not, AdBOOST will choose image for your product in this order:

 1. Banner templates in your priority order (if there are any)
 2. Feed property selected as image property for export